Dougsty/Dougsty/Readme.md

 <br>
 - 🌱 I’m currently learning **Python, SQL and Machine Learning.**

+- 👨‍💻 All of my projects are available at [https://douglassilvacosta0.wixsite.com/doug/projetos](https://douglassilvacosta0.wixsite.com/doug/projetos)

 - 💬 Ask me about **SQL, Power BI, Excel, Tableau and Python.**

 - 📫 How to reach me **douglassilvacota06@gmail.com**